-Displaying generated code:
+Displaying generated code

-In the state machine editor, select Build \rightarrow View Generated Code to display the code generated.
+1. In the state machine editor, select Build > View Generated Code to display the code generated.

-The code from the components is written to a temporary file and then opened with an application defined in the operating system register database.
+The code from the components is written to a temporary file and then opened with the default C code editor on your computer.